Casimir effect with dielectric matter in salted water and implications at the cell scale: Non-universal contributions with dielectric matter in salted water

 For describing dielectric properties of organic matter, we follow~\cite{Parsegian1970,Parsegian1971} by considering tetradecane as a proxy for these properties.
 Its dielectric function is given by a Lorentz model, with parameters to be found in~\cite{Parsegian1981}.
 In addition, we model salted water as in~\cite{Neto2019,inacio2025casimir}, with the contribution from the ions depending on their concentration.
 As we mentioned above, this contribution is critical for the universal contribution at the zero frequency, but it plays a negligible role at nonzero Matsubara frequencies, which are too large (at room temperature) to ``feel'' the effect of ionic conduction (when compared to electrons, ions have a much larger mass and their number per unit volume is much smaller).
 The tetradecane function is represented in Fig.~\ref{fig:dielectricfunctions} versus imaginary frequency $\omega=\imath\xi$ (i.e., after a Wick rotation, as is common for studies of the Casimir effect \cite{Reynaud2017}), alongside the pure water function (i.e., disregarding the ionic contribution) taken from the model in~\cite{vanZwol2010}.
 The vertical dashed line on the figure shows the position of the first nonzero Matsubara frequency $\xi_1$ at room temperature.
 The figure indicates a nearly perfect index matching of biological matter and water at this frequency, which is at the root of the smallness of the non universal contributions to the Casimir interaction.
 Although the contribution of ions is negligible at this frequency, the index contrast grows sharply for lower frequencies, in particular as the effective response diverges for salted water.
 This Drude-like divergence caused by the dissolved ions is the reason why the universal contribution ends up not depending on the details of the properties of the material immersed in salted water.

 In order to get reliable estimations for the non universal contributions to interaction between cylinders, we use the fact that these contributions are expected to be small due to the index-matching at most non null Matsubara frequencies and, therefore, that they should be approximately represented by a pairwise summation technique \cite{Bitbol2013}.
 We stress that such an approximation cannot give an accurate description of the universal contribution as perturbation theory is not at all adapted to this case.
-Guided by the pairwise summation, we shall take an educated guess and assume that the order of magnitude of the ratio between universal and non universal contributions arising from two cylinders of radii $R$ can be roughly estimated from the same calculation in a setup of two slabs of thickness $w\equiv 2R$ separated by a gap $d$ of salted water.
+Guided by the pairwise summation, we consider that the order of magnitude of the ratio between universal and non universal contributions arising from two cylinders of radii $R$ can be roughly estimated from the same calculation in a setup of two slabs of thickness $w\equiv 2R$ separated by a gap $d$ of salted water.

 Rewriting expression (\ref{eq:Casimirenergy}) for slabs, we get

 where the nonzero Matsubara terms are given by

 with $\sigma$ standing for either TE or TM polarization of a given electromagnetic mode.
 The reflection coefficients of a slab are given by ~\cite{Pirozhenko2008}